Everybody can grow flowers and vegetables. Yes, we mean everybody. No matter

 where you live, no matter how small your space.
 For people with little space

-for their favorite plants, container gardening is often the answer.
-You can
+for their favorite plants, container gardening is the answer.
+You can grow

-grow almost anything in a container garden.
-Small and compact, you can put
+almost anything in a container garden.
+Small and compact, you can put a container

-A container garden does not have to sit on the patio or deck.
-Many people
+garden does not have to sit on the patio or deck.
+Many people hang containers

-Imagination is the key to container gardens.
-First imagine what kind of plants
+Imagination is the key to successful container gardens.
+First imagine what

-you want to grow.
-Second, imagine the type of planters or containers.
-Then,
+kind of plants you want to grow.
+Second, imagine the type of planters or

-imagine the bountiful harvest of flowers and/or vegetables that you will
+containers.
+Then, imagine the bountiful harvest of flowers and/or vegetables

 Selecting the right plants: